Suntali

 Suntali (सुन्तली) is a 2014 Nepali black-comedy film, directed by Bhaskar Dhungana.
 The film is produced by Bhaskar Dhungana, Jaya Shah, and Prachanda Shrestha under the banner of Blue Poppy Films.
 It stars Priyanka Karki, Karma Shakya, Sushma Karki, Bipin Karki, and Pramod Agrahari.
 The film follows Suntali's relationship with Sundar.

 Plot

-A matriarch of a village in Nepal, is arranging his son Sundar's wedding.
+A matriarch of a village in Nepal, is arranging her son Sundar's wedding.
 Suntali, Sundar's old friend, comes to the village, and she rekindle their relationship.
-The matriarch starts to plans to destroy her.
+The matriarch starts a plan to destroy her.